edde-framework/edde/docs/ideas.md

 This article explains some decisions made to keep life a bit easier despite it could be strange on the first look.
 It itsn't :blush: !

+?> Important note about concepts: Edde is trying to use some pieces of design patterns, but also it makes some choices between them based on good practices or just on experience.
+Despite it's quite high quality, Edde is not **the best** framework ever as there are plenty of things continually evolving and improving.

 ## Environments

 There is nothing like "production", "development" and other shits complicating development of an application.
 Not in a traditional way.
 Usually it's enough to use environment variables to provides values for you application during build or startup of [Docker](/docker) as it's much simpler, than to fight with different files on different platforms and stages.

+?> **Recommendation**: If you are not familiar with [Docker](/docker), please read the piece of docs here or see [official documentation](https://docs.docker.com/) as Docker is simplest way how to run any kind of application and it will be used through this documentation.

 ## Configuration